acceleratedscience/openad-service-gen/README.md

 <!-- support:gcloud:true -->

 <!-- description -->
-This OpenAD service provides access to generative algorithms for SMILES and SELFIES such as [PaccMann](https://paccmann.github.io/) and [Regression Transformer](https://github.com/IBM/regression-transformer).
-Generative algorithms in this collection were first offered in the open source library, [GT4SD](https://github.com/GT4SD/gt4sd-core).
+This OpenAD service provides access to generative algorithms that output SMILES or SELFIES.
+These models include [PaccMann](https://paccmann.github.io/) and [Regression Transformer](https://github.com/IBM/regression-transformer).
+These generative algorithms were previously offered in [the open source library, GT4SD](https://github.com/GT4SD/gt4sd-core).
 <!-- /description -->

 For instructions on how to deploy and use this service in OpenAD, please refer to the [OpenAD docs](https://openad.accelerate.science/docs/model-service/deploying-models).